Preparing and submitting proposals requires collaboration. We are here to help.

-- For center grants, training grants, multi-PI grants, the Research Development team can help.
+- For center grants, training grants, and multi-PI grants, the Research Development team can help.

 - Preparation.
 Contact your department or unit administrator for information about proposal preparation.

-- CALS, Engineering, and the CVM all have specialized support offices to assist you.
+- CALS and CVM have specialized support offices to assist you.

 - Research Development Services group facilitates proposal development and success in competitions for large, extramural, multi-investigator grants and contracts, including multidisciplinary center and facility proposals, training grants, early career awards, and other major awards.

 - International visitors, travel, or work.
-If you're planning to work with international visitors here, or work abroad, or travel abroad, following the relevant guidelines may require planning.
+If you plan to work with international visitors here, or work or travel abroad, following the relevant guidelines may require planning.

 - Proposal submission systems: Proposal Development, Review, Submission page.